APIDevTools/swagger-express-middleware/docs/middleware/mock.md

 ============================
 __Fully-functional mock__ implementations for every operation in your API, including data persistence, all with __zero code!__  This is a great way to test-drive your API as you write it, or for quick demos and POCs.
 You can even extend the mock middleware with your own logic and data to fill in any gaps.

-> **NOTE:** The Mock middleware is _not_ intended to be a 100% perfect implementation of every possible Swagger API.
+> **NOTE:** The Mock middleware is _not_ intended to be a 100% perfect implementation of every possible OpenAPI definition.
 It makes intelligent guesses about the _intended_ behavior of your API based on [good RESTful API design principles](http://codeplanet.io/principles-good-restful-api-design/), but sometimes those guesses can be incorrect.
 Don't worry though, it's really easy to enhance, alter, or even replace the [default behavior](#default-behavior) with your own [custom behavior](#customizing-behavior).

 Examples